There IS such a thing as a bad beard day the same as there is a bad hair day.

 Constant trimming can cause your beard to move inward with every trim.
 If you notice this, communicate with your barber.
 Tell them you are trying to recover the hairline not to go more inward as they trim your beard.

-Insist on the barber using the world’s best stubble trimmer, so you get the best results.
 When your barber starts to work on you, they will be deciding between using an electric razor or razor blade, depending on the desired result.
 Discuss this with your barber so you are both comfortable while trying to get the perfect shave.

 Go Short to Grow